John Coryn (1601-16??)

 1.1 SAMUEL CORYN GULLY (1729-1764), who was baptized at Kenwyn on 16 December 1729.
 He married Mary (or Grace) Slade on 29 November 1753 at St. Gorran.
 (She was baptized on 8 December 1730 at Lansallos, the daughter of Edward Slade, who had connections with the Vivyan family.
 Her elder brother, William, heir to Trevennen, died in 1783 without heir, and the Coryn Gully family became the Slade-Gully family).
 Samuel lived in Cornelly.
 He died when only thirty-five, in 1765.
 In his will, written during illness on 16 August 1763, he left £100 each to his two young daughters, and his estates 'in the parish of Kenwyn and elsewhere' to his son, William.
 He appointed his brother-in-law William Slade of Gorran, his uncle Richard Jewell of Truro and Mathew Vivian of Kea as trustees until William came of age.
 His will was proved on 11 January 1765.

 1.1.1 WILLIAM SLADE GULLY (1754-1816) was born on Christmas Eve in Chapel House, Kenwyn, and baptized at Kenwyn on 26 December 1754.
 He inherited Trevennen after his uncle's death in 1783.
-He married Jennefir Powne, the daughter of Francis Powne M.D. of Tregony or, in another account, Jane Thomas.
-In 1797 he was appointed Sheriff of Cornwall.
+He married Jennefir Powne, the daughter of Francis Powne M.D. of Tregony.
+In 1797 he was appointed High Sheriff of Cornwall.
 He died in on 16 November 1816 and was buried a week later 'in the vault at Goran', and she in 1853, aged 93.
 William and Jennifer had issue:

-1.1.1.2 WILLIAM SLADE-GULLY (1788-1869), born on 27 December 1788 (or possibly 1786).
+1.1.1.2 WILLIAM SLADE-GULLY (1788-1853), born on 27 December 1788 (or possibly 1786).
 He joined the 87th Royal Irish Regiment (Foot) and on 10 December 1806 was made a lieutenant.
 He rose to become Captain on 9 March 1809, and a Major on 6 June 1825.
+According to his death notice, he "gallantly served in Monte Video, the Isle of France, Nepaul and Ava, and for the latter received a medal and two clasps."
 While his regiment was occupying Mauritius, which had been taken from the French, he met and married Marie Josephine Furteaux in 1811.
 His arms incorporated in the third and fourth quarters references to the Powne and Coryn family arms.
-The Gullys lived at Trevenen, in Gerrans.
-One account says that William died on 27 November 1853.
+The Gullys lived at Trevennen, in Gerrans.
+William died on 27 November 1853 at the house of his daughter and son-in-law, the St Legers, in Dublin.
+He was possibly there for the birth of his grandson Richard.
+A death notice appeared in the Royal Cornwall Gazette (Falmouth Packet and General Advertiser) of 9 December.
 Marie Josephine died at Cheltenham on 23 January 1865.
 Their children included:

-1.1.1.2.2 CORNELIA POWNE GULLY (1813-1887), born in Mauritius on 10 May 1813.
+1.1.1.2.1 CORNELIA POWNE GULLY (1813-1887), born in Mauritius on 10 May 1813.
 She married John Garland Cregoe in the second quarter of 1841.
 He was a Cambridge graduate, and the son of Matthew Garland Cregoe of Tresillian.
-The Cregoes moved to Cheltenham at some stage.
-Cornelia was widowed and married the Revd.
+In 1851 they were at St Anthony in Roseland.
+The Cregoes moved to Cheltenham, where John died at the end of 1854.
+Cornelia and the children were at Cheltenham in 1861.
+The widowed Cornelia married the Revd.
 Clement Winstanley Carlyon, Rector of Philleigh, at St George's, Hanover Square, on 12 February 1868.
 In 1881, Clement was rector of St Just in Roseland.
-She died on 18 January 1887.
+Cornelia died on 18 January 1887.
 The Cregoes had issue:

-1.1.1.2.2.1 CAROLINE ANNE CREGOE (1843-1935), known as Carrie, who married John Agnew Shaw, a gold digger and wool trader who moved to Kalgoorlie, where he became borough treasurer.
+1.1.1.2.1.1 CAROLINE ANNE CREGOE (1843-1935), known as Carrie, who married John Agnew Shaw, at Cheltenham in 1863.
+John was a gold digger and wool trader who moved to Kalgoorlie, where he became borough treasurer.
 They were the great grandparents of Colin G. Shaw of 29 Lancaster Street, Kyabram, Victoria, 3620.

 Cornelia and Clement Carlyon had issue: